nats-io/nats-architecture-and-design/adr/ADR-32.md

 ##### Options

 - `max_messages?: number` - max number of messages to return
-- `expires: number` - amount of time to wait for the request to expire (required)
+- `expires: number` - amount of time to wait for the request to expire (in nanoseconds)
 - `max_bytes?: number` - max number of bytes to return
 - `idle_heartbeat?: number` - amount idle time the server should wait before sending a heartbeat